Dynamic Probabilistic Noise Injection for Membership Inference Defense: Proposed Approach

 \section{Proposed Approach}

 Our proposed approach dynamically mitigates membership inference attacks by adapting the noise injection process to the sensitivity of each individual query.
-The step-by-step processes of the proposed approach is provided in Algorithm \ref{alg:dyna-noise}.
-The system is composed of three primary components, as described below:
+The complete procedure is summarized in Algorithm~\ref{alg:dyna-noise}.
+The system is composed of three primary components, as described below.

 \begin{itemize} \item \textbf{Sensitivity Analysis:} \\ In this module, we evaluate the risk associated with each query based on the model's output probability distribution.
 Let \( p = (p_1, p_2, \ldots, p_k) \) denote the output probability vector for a given input, where \( k \) is the number of classes.
 We compute the Shannon entropy \cite{sepulveda2024applications}: